Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 ### Acknowledgements

-- My Mentor Spencer Barriball...
+- My Mentor Spencer Barriball for all his feedback and advice for this project - you've been awesome!

 - I'd like to thank the Code Institute Slack Community for being amazing group of people as always.
-I'm not usually able to say much in any of the calls but, I always leave the call having learnt something new!
+I'm not usually able to say much in any of the calls but I always leave the call having learnt something new - usually JavaScript related!

 [Contents](#contents)